adarshraj99/ML-DL.md/ML testing.md

 Types of supervised learning:

 #### Regression supervised learning:
 For contineous data prediction like house prices, stock prices, customer behaviour.
+These learn to predict numbers out of infinitely possible numbers.
 Some common types are:
 * Linear regression
 * Polynomial Regression
 * Support Vector Machine Regression